 Expected family contribution is based on your FAFSA outcome.
 This is a measure of your family's financial strength and is calculated according to a formula established by law.
 Your family's taxed and untaxed income, assets and benefits are all considered in the formula.
 Also taken into consideration are your family size and the number of family members who will attend college during the year.

 These brief descriptions are provided to give a very basic overview only.
-Questions about financial aid shoud be directed to Lane's Enrollment Services.
+Questions about financial aid should be directed to Lane's Enrollment Services.